JonathanReeve/sops/master-report.md

 In response to what the far-right characterizes as an assault on free speech, the social media website Gab.ai was founded with the purpose of creating “Free Speech for Everyone.”
 Their logo is a frog, reminiscent of the alt-right icon Pepe the frog, and they have primarily drawn in far right members with a good deal of racist, sexist, and xenophobic content.
 It has been described as the far right’s [“digital safe space”](https://www.nytimes.com/2016/11/30/arts/the-far-right-has-a-new-digital-safe-space.html)

-HeartMob has introduced detailed [Social Media Safety Guides](https://iheartmob.org/resources/safety_guides) for 5 of the most used social media platforms (Twitter, Facebook, Tumblr, Reddit, and Youtube).
+For a more granular look into approaches by platforms, HeartMob has introduced detailed [Social Media Safety Guides](https://iheartmob.org/resources/safety_guides) for 5 of the most used social media platforms (Twitter, Facebook, Tumblr, Reddit, and Youtube).
 They worked closely with staff from all five platforms in preparing the reports.

 ### Counterspeech